spectrocloud/librarium/docs/docs-content/clusters/pcg/architecture.md

 All Palette deployed clusters will use the PCG cluster during the creation and deletion phase.
 Once a deployed cluster is available, the internal Palette agent will communicate with Palette directly.
-The Palette agent inside each cluster is the originator of all communication, so the network requests are outbound toward Palette.
-The exception is a host cluster creation or deletion request, where the PCG must be involved because it needs to acquire and release resources provided by infrastructure provider.
+The Palette agent inside each cluster originates all communication, so the network requests are outbound toward Palette.
+The exception is a host cluster creation or deletion request, where the PCG must be involved because it needs to acquire and release resources provided by the infrastructure provider.

 Typically, the PCG is used with Palette SaaS.
 However, a PCG is also required if you have a self-hosted Palette instance and it does not have direct access to the infrastructure environment.
 You can utilize the System Private Gateway if